Purchase Order Financing

 - You give your supplier your company's purchase order to fulfill the buyer's purchase order.
 The gross margin between the two purchase orders should be at least 18%.

-- Your supplier ships goods to you (non-finished goods) or to your buyer (finished goods).
+- Your supplier ships goods to you (non-finished goods) or your buyer (finished goods).
 Payment to your supplier is made by J&D Financial immediately or sometime in the future subject to the negotiated terms.
 This is called purchase order funding or financing.

 - If the goods (non-finished) were sent to you from the supplier, you finish making the product and ship the finished product to your buyer.